President’s Administrative Fellowship

-If you are interested in applying to the President's Administrative Fellows Program, please send a cover letter and resume to email@example.com by 5:00pm on Sunday April 14th, 2019.
-If you are interested in being considered for more than one Administrative Fellow role, please note that in your cover letter and indicate how you would rank the roles in which you are interested.
+If you are interested in applying to the President’s Administrative Fellows Program, please send a cover letter and resume to firstname.lastname@example.org by Sunday, April 4th, 2021 at 5:00pm EST. If you are interested in being considered for more than one Administrative Fellow role, please note that in your cover letter and indicate how you would rank the roles in which you are interested.

 If you have any questions about the Administrative Fellows Program overall, please contact Wesley Dixon at email@example.com.

 If you have any questions about individual placements, please contact the supervisor of that particular placement.

 Kate Titowsky, Office of Alumnae Affairs and Development, email@example.com

 Ivanna Guerra, Jeh Vincent Johnson ALANA Cultural Center/Transitions, firstname.lastname@example.org